jonathantneal/wget.sh/README.md

 · adium
 · chrome
 · droplr
-· ...
+...
 ```

 Looking for a particular app?
-Type `help YOUR_APP_NAME` and get a list of matching apps.
+Type `help YOUR_APP_NAME` to search for matching apps.

 ```
 Welcome to web.sh.
 What would you like to install: help op